 Next up on my list, a new helmet.
 His helmet now is a Cars helmet from Target.
 I bought it in a hurry one afternoon and I never liked it much.
 It's hard for him to get on his head by himself because the plastic band inside folds in on itself and adjusting the tightness is a chore.
 Plus, CARS ugh.
 I really don't like to pay to have my child be a walking billboard for a movie he won't even sit through.
 The least Cars could offer me is an hour of peace and quiet.
 A neighbor's dog chewed on the front a little and the plastic in the back is starting to come off the foam, so I decided, big boy bike needs a new safe big boy helmet.
 Except, oh my goodness, toddler helmet options are worse than toddler bike options.
 It's either Disney or Skulls and Crossbones.
 Not a whole lot in between.

-Finally, after searching "childrens bike helmets" instead of "toddler bike helmets" on Amazon, I found the Giro Rodeo Bike Helmet.
+Finally, after searching "childrens bike helmets" instead of "toddler bike helmets" on Amazon, I found the Giro Rodeo Bike Helmet (no longer available, but this youth helmet by Joovy looks close.)
 Super cool...and it comes in three solid colors--blue, neon yellow, and fuchsia pink--and some patterns that at least aren't Disney characters.
 I got the neon yellow in the 19.75-21.75 inch size.
 I think it will look cute with the white bike, plus one reviewer said it made it easy to spot their child quickly.
 (Jackson's head is 19.5 right now, so he may not fit into it immediately, but probably will by summer.)
 For younger kids, the Giro Me2 Infant/Toddler helmet comes in the same colors, so if it's really big, I may exchange it for that one.